 First, the law itself.
 Almost all non-U.S. citizens who are in the U.S. are required to give USCIS their new address within ten days of moving.
 (See 8 U.S.C. § 1305.)
 Filing a change of address form with the U.S. post office is not sufficient.
 You must alert USCIS directly of your new address.

 Only a few people do not have to give USCIS their address after moving, including:

-Most types of applicants can either submit a change of address online or call USCIS's customer service number, 800-375-5283, to change their address.
+Most types of applicants can either submit a change of address online or call USCIS's customer contact number, 800-375-5283, to change their address.

 Another possibility is to complete and print out Form AR-11 and then mail it to the address listed on the USCIS website.
 (In fact, this is sometimes the only option, when the online system gets glitchy and sends error messages.)
 If changing your address through the mail after having submitted applications to USCIS that are still being processed, it is a good idea to also send a letter to the office processing your application to separately advise it of the new address.